 Lot Standards Minimum

 Lot Size -

 Lot Width -

 Front Lot Line -

 Number of Buildings Maximum

 Principal Building -

-Accessory Structure -

-ZONING DISTRICTS CC-Central Commercial District
+CC-Central Commercial District

 Principal Building Setbacks Minimum

-Front Yard 5 feet to 25 feet max Where there is a established front yar setback on a bloc face that is expecte to remain, pursuar to Envision Franklir new buildings o individual lots sha have the averag setback of existin buildings on th same block face.
-N new building sha be located closer t the front lot line tha the closest adjacer building.
+Front Yard Where there is an established front yard setback on a block face that is expected to remain, pursuant to Envision Franklin, new buildings on individual lots shall have the average setback of existing buildings on the same block face.
+No new building shall be located closer to the front lot line than the closest adjacent building.

 Franklin Road Front Yard 20 feet

 Side Yard 5 feet

 Rear Yard 20 feet

 Rear Yard Abutting Alley See building type for attached garage setbacks

 Encroachments

-Appurtenances may encroach into a front or rear yard setback up to 6 feet
+Appurtenances may e rear yard setback up encroach into a front or to 6 feet

-Steps may encroach into any required yard
+Steps may encroach i nto any required yard

 Accessory Structure S Setbacks

-At least 5 feet behind

-At least 5 feet behind

-the principal building

-At least 5 feet from
+Location At least 5 feet behind the principal building At least 5 feet from

 any lot line

 Building Height Maximum

 Principal Building 3 stories with minimum building stepback of 20 feet at the 3rd floor for a commercial/mixed- use building

 2 1/2 stories for residential building types

 Columbia Ave See CAO

-Accessory Structure 2 stories, but shall not exceed the height of the principal building
+Accessory Structure 2 stories, but shall no exceed the height o the principal building

 Landscape Minimum

 Landscape Surface Area 15%